 - Dignity Health: The following options are available to access the program for arranging a virtual visit

-- Adventist Health developed a special coronavirus advice line by calling 844-542-8840, which is available 7 a.m. to 7 p.m.
+- Adventist Health developed a special coronavirus advice line by calling 844-542-8840, which is available from 7 a.m. to 7 p.m.
 Pacific time, Monday through Friday.

 - Accelerated Urgent Care began exclusive Coronavirus testing at the medical facility in southwest Bakersfield located at 212 Coffee Road.